 - Regular colonoscopy has a small risk for bowel perforation (creating a small tear).
 There is almost no such risk from VC.

 - VC is often not able to detect polyps smaller than 10 mm.
 Regular colonoscopy can detect polyps of all sizes.

 Colonoscopy - virtual; CT colonography; Computed tomographic colonography; Colography - virtual

 Kim DH, Pickhardt PJ.
-Computed tomography colonography.
+Computed tomography colonography and evaluation of the colon.
 In: Gore RM, Levine MS, eds.
 Textbook of Gastrointestinal Radiology.
-4th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 53.
+5th ed.
+Philadelphia, PA: Elsevier; 2021:chap 38.

 Lawler M, Johnston B, Van Schaeybroeck S, et al. Colorectal cancer.
 In: Niederhuber JE, Armitage JO, Kastan MB, Doroshow JH, Tepper JE, eds.
 Abeloff' Clinical Oncology.
 6th ed.
 Philadelphia, PA: Elsevier; 2020:chap 74.

 Shaukat A, Kahi CJ, Burke CA, Rabeneck L, Sauer BG, Rex DK.
 ACG clinical guidelines: colorectal cancer screening 2021.
 Am J Gastroenterol.
 2021;116(3):458-479.
 PMID: 33657038 pubmed.ncbi.nlm.nih.gov/33657038/.

 US Preventive Services Task Force website.
 Final recommendation statement.
 Colorectal cancer: screening. www.uspreventiveservicestaskforce.org/uspstf/recommendation/colorectal-cancer-screening.
 Published May 18, 2021.
 Accessed March 28, 2023.